Esri/cityengine-sdk/README.md

 # CityEngine SDK

 This is the official site for the SDK of [CityEngine](https://www.esri.com/en-us/arcgis/products/esri-cityengine/overview), a 3D city modeling software for urban design, visual effects, and VR/AR production.
+The CityEngine SDK is part of a [family of integrations](https://www.esri.com/en-us/arcgis/products/arcgis-cityengine/integrations) based on CityEngine.

 The CityEngine SDK can be used for the development of: